 Prostate cancer is marked by an uncontrolled (malignant) growth of cells in the prostate gland.
 The prostate is the walnut-sized gland in men, located just below the bladder and in front of the rectum, surrounding the urethra – the tube that carries urine out of the bladder.
 The prostate produces and stores fluid that helps to make semen, and is involved in regulating bladder control.

-More information about prostate cancer >
+Types of prostate cancer >

 There are often no symptoms of early stage prostate cancer, so early detection and screening are critical.

-More information about prostate cancer symptoms >
+Prostate cancer symptoms >

 UCLA Urologists follow the American Urological Association’s guidelines for prostate cancer screening.